Corey Seager Player Props: Rangers vs. Phillies

-After going 1-for-3 in his last game, Corey Seager and the Texas Rangers take on the Philadelphia Phillies (who will hand the ball to Zack Wheeler) at 4:05 PM ET on Saturday.
+The Texas Rangers and Corey Seager, who went 1-for-4 with an RBI last time out, take on Bailey Falter and the Philadelphia Phillies at Globe Life Field, Sunday at 7:08 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Phillies.
+He had a one-hit showing in his last game (1-for-4) against the Phillies.

 Corey Seager Game Info & Props vs. the Phillies